 Petri nets.
-Petri-nets are a super-set of state-transition diagrams, and their usefulness for attack modelling was pointed by McDermott as an alternative to attack trees [56], as Petri nets are better at representing the actions of simultaneous attackers collaborating on the same attack.
-Traditionally attack trees have been the most common type of model for representing known attacks [57] as a hierarchy of sub-goals leading to the final goal.
-Attack trees have been extended to attack graphs where nodes might have associated values or logical "and/or" conditions [5].
-Other proposals of attack graphs have emerged with different semantics and visual representation to document attack paths [58], analyse risks [59] or generating attack graphs from a PROLOG KB [60].
-Roy et al. [61] proposed Attack countermeasure trees (ACT) to extend attack trees to take into account both attacks and protections.
+Petri-nets are a super-set of state-transition diagrams, and their usefulness for attack modelling was pointed by McDermott as an alternative to attack trees (McDermott, 2000), as Petri nets are better at representing the actions of simultaneous attackers collaborating on the same attack.
+Traditionally attack trees have been the most common type of model for representing known attacks (Dewri et al., 2007) as a hierarchy of sub-goals leading to the final goal.
+Attack trees have been extended to attack graphs where nodes might have associated values or logical and/or conditions (Sheyner et al., 2002).
+Other proposals of attack graphs have emerged with different semantics and visual representation to document attack paths (Gupta and Winstead, 2007), analyse risks (Sheyner and Wing, 2003) or generating attack graphs from a PROLOG KB (Ou et al., 2006).
+Roy et al. (2012) proposed Attack countermeasure trees (ACT) to extend attack trees to take into account both attacks and protections.
 Attack trees and attack graphs lack a common standard for representing and exchanging models and the fact that they are subset of Petri Nets models made us choose the latter modelling for visual editing of attacks and exporting in standard PNML format.

-Recently they have also been used to combine hierarchical Petri nets to model specific cyber-physical attacks on smart grids [7], while Wang et al. [62] focused on Petri net based attack modelling for software security where the attack step difficulty is ranked within five categories (from automated to fully manual).
-Xu et al. [63] also models attacks with aspect-oriented Petri nets to superimpose protections as sub-nets to be interconnected with the attack model.
-Dalton et al. [64] suggested generalized stochastic Petri nets for attack modelling; stochastic Petri nets are a type of timed Petri nets where transitions fire after random times.
-Coloured Petri nets (CPN) are used to design coloured Petri nets, where tokens represent different data types (colours) [65]; a similar open-source project is PIPE Petri Net editor and simulator [66], however, both tools cannot export the model to standard formats, making more complicated the conversion of their models towards standard formats like OWL.
+Recently they have also been used to combine hierarchical Petri nets to model specific cyber-physical attacks on smart grids (Chen et al., 2011), while Wang et al. (2013a) focused on Petri net based attack modelling for software security where the attack step difficulty is ranked within five categories (from automated to fully manual).
+Xu and Nygard (2006) also models attacks with aspect-oriented Petri nets to superimpose protections as sub-nets to be interconnected with the attack model.
+Dalton et al. (2006) suggested generalized stochastic Petri nets for attack modelling; stochastic Petri nets are a type of timed Petri nets where transitions fire after random times.
+Coloured Petri nets (CPN) are used to design coloured Petri nets, where tokens represent different data types (colours) (Jensen, 1987); a similar opensource project is PIPE Petri Net editor and simulator (Dingle et al., 2009), however both tools cannot export the model to standard formats, making more complicated the conversion of their models towards standard formats like OWL.